skybase-int/webapp/src/content/terms-to-deploy.md

 # Skybase International Terms of Use

-**Last updated: 22 October 2024**
+**Last updated: 9 January 2025**

 ## **Introduction**

 These Skybase International Terms of Use (together with all appendices and exhibits hereto, which are hereby incorporated by reference, these “Terms,” “Terms of Use,” or this “Agreement”) explain the terms and conditions by which you, whether personally or on behalf of an entity (“you”), may access and use the software products and services (the “Services”) provided by Skybase International (hereinafter referred to as “Skybase International” “we,” “us,” and “our”) to interact with the non-custodial, blockchain-based software protocol known as the “Sky Protocol,” as described below.
-The Services shall include, but shall not necessarily be limited to, the website, [https://sky.money](https://sky.money/) (the “Website”), and [https://app.sky.money,](https://app.sky.money/) a website-hosted user interface, as well as any other websites, apps, interfaces or dashboards, available through the sky.money domain, its subdomains, or any other means (the “Interface” or “Web App”).
+The Services shall include, but shall not necessarily be limited to, the website, [https://sky.money](https://sky.money/) (the “Website”), and [https://app.sky.money](https://app.sky.money/), a website-hosted user interface, as well as any other websites, apps, interfaces or dashboards, available through the sky.money domain, its subdomains, or any other means (the “Interface” or “Web App”).
 Please read these Terms of Use carefully as they govern your use of the Services.

 ## **You Are Entering Into a Binding Agreement**